-- If you want to change mistakes later than this, you must contact HMRC.
+- If you want to change mistakes later than this, you must write to HMRC.

 - All small businesses and personal tax payers have had their own account since April 2016.

-- Eventually this will remove the need for an annual confirmation.
+- Eventually this will remove the need for an annual return.

 You must pay any tax owing by 31 January even if you do not receive a demand

-- From April 2018, it will be possible for those who keep their records digitally and who submit regular digital updates to HMRC to pay tax on a ‘pay-as-you-go' basis.
+- Since April 2018, those who keep their records digitally and who submit regular digital updates to HMRC can pay tax on a 'pay-as-you-go' basis.

 Half of all taxpayers complete their returns without professional help

 - If you are an employee, filling in your tax return is usually straightforward.
-Provided you have the correct information, it may take no longer than a weekend.
+Provided you have the correct information, it should take no longer than a weekend.